galaxyproject/admin-training/intro/05-tool-shed/ex-01-tool-management.md

 ---
 ## Task 6
-Make freebayes in toolpanel to appear only in the 'Freebayes' section and offer version switching.
+Make freebayes to appear only in the 'Freebayes' section of the toolpanel and offer version switching.

-??
-hint: you can rename sections in the configuration file
+> *you can rename sections using configuration file(s)*

 ---
 ## Task 7
+*The old freebayes version is no longer useful*

-Uninstall the revision XXX of freebayes.
+Uninstall the revision `22:99684adf84de` of freebayes.